Meet an Investment Banker Who Hustles and Flows

 The beneficiary of advice from mentors along the way, O’Connell is passionate about paying it forward.
 In fact, she helps young women in finance be their best selves at every opportunity.

 “I think being yourself, working hard, owning your voice, making sure you have a seat at every table you’re at and making an impact – that’s how I built my career to this point,” she says.

 In the video interview below, produced as part of our Women IN series, O’Connell discusses her professional evolution and offers advice for women looking to follow a similar career path.

-Stay IN the know: Sign up for our newsletter for must-read market analysis and thought leadership, delivered right to your inbox.
+Stay IN the know: Sign up for our INsights newsletter for must-read market analysis and thought leadership, delivered right to your inbox.